brettpo/CyberSec/README.md

 # CyberSec
-Cyber security scripts from brainnest course
+Cyber security scripts created during my practice on picoCTF

 This repo contains any and all scripts that I write for capturing flags on picoCTF